ReidHoneycutt/Python-Server-And-Clients-in-Java-and-Javascript/README.md

+# This is a example of a server in python and several clients

 # server.py
-- spins up a server
+- creates a server
-- sends a packet of the integer 10 in byte code to any client that connects to it
+- sends a packet to a client that connects to it

 # client.js
 To write a JavaScript client that connects to this server and receives the packet sent by the /send(client_socket) function, you need to use Node.js with the net module, as browser-based JavaScript does not support direct TCP socket connections due to security reasons.